Heryx/heryx/README.md

 - Grilli, F., Guarino, G., & Bockley, P. 2025.
 Novità dal teatro romano di Falerio Picenus (Falerone, FM): il sistema di deflusso idrico.
 In J. Bonotto (ed.), Architetture e sistemi costruttivi dei teatri e degli anfiteatri antichi in area adriatica.
 Costruire nel mondo antico 9.
 Quasar.

-- Montagnetti, R., & Guarino, G. 2021.
-From QGIS to Qfield and vice versa: how the new Android application is facilitating the work of the archaeologist in the field.
-MDPI.

 **Full publication list**: See CV documents in repository